María Elena Medina-Mora Icaza: Research

 Some of her most recent research has focused on how COVID-19 and quarantining have affected the mental health of the Mexican populace.
 She has warned that mental illness cases are on the rise, and with that in mind, about 30% of the population has yet to receive governmental aid.
 This is likely attributed to the fact that the Secretary of Health only channels 2.2% of their resources into the treatment of mental health.
-Medina-Mora Icaza also mentions how a good number of COVID-19 survivivors experience outcomes ranging from delusions, psychosis, and even serious neurological disorders.
+Medina-Mora Icaza also mentions how a good number of COVID-19 survivors experience outcomes ranging from delusions, psychosis, and even serious neurological disorders.
 Other common lingering ailments due to COVID-19 include headaches, altered consciousness, convulsions, and the absence of taste and smell.
-She has found that the prevalence of anxiety disorders and antisocial behaviors is greatest among youth between 12 and 17 years of age, which also happens to be the same demographic that is second in the consumption of drugs.
+She has found that the prevalence of anxiety disorders and antisocial behaviours is greatest among youth between 12 and 17 years of age, which also happens to be the same demographic that is second in the consumption of drugs.
 Furthermore, the prevalence of mental disorders has increased among those between 18 and 26 years of age.
-She warns that merely treating mental illness alone isn’t enough, we must also strive to remedy the social determinants that cause mental illness.
+She warns that merely treating mental illness isn’t enough; we must also strive to remedy the social determinants that cause mental illness.